I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The rocky island is a scenery backdrop.
 The rocky island is in the Eastern Shore, the Northern Shore, the Western Shore and the Southern Shore.
 Instead of doing something to the rocky island, say "The rocky island is too far away."

+Swimming is an action applying to nothing.
+Carry out swimming: say "There's no very appealing pool here."

 Instead of swimming in the Deep Pool Environs:[* Play-testers generally assumed that this was the only way to reach the Island - which the player must of course do in order to win the "rescue Eurydice" quest.
 In fact, there are two other ways: to use the Magic Carpet to fly across the lake from any of the four shores, or to get lucky and find a staircase down from the room vertically above the island - or a staircase up from the room vertically below.]
-	if the player is not affected by inner warmth, say "You step into the water, intending to swim, but twenty seconds later you are out again, yelping." instead;
+	unless the player is affected by inner warmth, say "You step into the water, intending to swim, but twenty seconds later you are out again, yelping." instead;
-	if the location is the Island in the Deep Pool begin;
-		say "Protected from the icy chill by the inner warmth spell, you swim confidently across to the north.";
+	if the location is the Island in the Deep Pool: say "Protected from the icy chill by the inner warmth spell, you swim confidently across to the north.";
 		move player to the Northern Shore;
-	otherwise;
+	otherwise:
 		say "Protected from the icy chill by the inner warmth spell, you swim confidently across to the island.";
 		if the Island in the Deep Pool is unvisited, draw cards for the Island in the Deep Pool;
-		move player to the Island in the Deep Pool;
+		move player to the Island in the Deep Pool.
-	end if.

 Section E(n) - Setting up the labyrinth

 To restore the labyrinth to its virgin state:
 	make all labyrinth exits lead to Solid Rock;
 	position the Hedge Archway at <1,1,12>;
-	position LR0 at <1,1,11>; change the printed name of LR0 to "North-East-South Junction";
+	position LR0 at <1,1,11>;
+	change the printed name of LR0 to "North-East-South Junction";
-	position LR1 at <1,1,13>; change the printed name of LR1 to "North-East-South Junction";
+	position LR1 at <1,1,13>;
+	change the printed name of LR1 to "North-East-South Junction";
 	position the Island in the Deep Pool at <3,6,12>;
 	position Western Shore at <3,5,12>;
 	position Eastern Shore at <3,7,12>;
 	position Northern Shore at <3,6,13>;
 	position Southern Shore at <3,6,11>;
-	repeat with the locale running through labyrinth rooms begin;
-		let the locale shape be the shape of the locale;
+	repeat with the locale running through labyrinth rooms: let the locale shape be the shape of the locale;
 		if the U part of the locale shape is 1, change the minimum level of the locale to 2;
 		now the locale is grovelike;
 		if the open space part of the locale shape is 0, now the locale is ungrovelike;
 		if the N part of the locale shape is 1 and the E part of the locale shape is 1 and the S part of the locale shape is 1 and the W part of the locale shape is 1, now the locale is ungrovelike;
-		if the N part of the locale shape is 0 and the E part of the locale shape is 0 and the S part of the locale shape is 0 and the W part of the locale shape is 0, now the locale is ungrovelike;
+		if the N part of the locale shape is 0 and the E part of the locale shape is 0 and the S part of the locale shape is 0 and the W part of the locale shape is 0, now the locale is ungrovelike.
-	end repeat.

 When play begins:
 	calculate how many labyrinth rooms should have each shape;